-The criteria should not conflict with the BOK outcomes.

-- At least one readily identifiable criterion (or portion of a criterion) should be associated with each BOK outcome. - Each of these criteria should communicate an appropriate direction toward attainment of the associated BOK outcome.
+- The criteria should not conflict with the BOK outcomes. - Each BOK outcome should map to at least one readily identifiable criterion (or portion of a criterion). - Each of these criteria should communicate an appropriate direction toward attainment of the associated BOK outcome.
 Taken as a whole, however, the criteria should stop short of prescribing full BOK attainment, because doing so would be overly prescriptive.